Certificate of Qualification

 Teacher Education Program

-Applicants also need 48 credits (about 1.5 to 2 years of full-time study) from an approved teacher education program that includes classroom teaching experience.
+Applicants also need 48 credits (about 1.5 to 2 years of full-time study) from a recognized teacher education program that includes classroom teaching experience in the form of a professional practicum.
 For example:

-- Teacher training courses completed as part of an academic degree
+- Professional teacher education courses completed as part of an academic degree

 Studies must include course work in: